-This remuneration policy was approved by the extraordinary general shareholders' meeting of the Company that was held on 10 February 2023 (votes approving: 13,151,475; votes disapproving: 995,893; abstentions: 0) and is aligned with the requirements of Article 7:89/1 of the BCAC.
-The present remuneration policy is intended to replace the previous remuneration policy that was approved by the annual general shareholders' meeting of the Company that was held on 27 May 2022.
-The main change against the previous remuneration policy is that the board of directors can grant restricted share units to non-executive directors of the Company.
-The aforementioned general shareholders' meeting also increased the cash remuneration to which non-executive directors are entitled.
+This remuneration policy was approved by the ordinary general shareholders' meeting of the Company that was held on 23 May 2024 (votes approving: 18,248,996; votes disapproving: 2,230; abstentions: 461) and is aligned with the requirements of Article 7:89/1 of the BCAC.
+The present remuneration policy is intended to replace the previous remuneration policy that was approved by the general shareholders' meeting of the Company that was held on 10 February 2023 (votes approving: 13,151,475; votes disapproving: 995,893; abstentions: 0).
+The main change against the previous remuneration policy is that the revised remuneration policy specifies, as far as needed and relevant, that, subject to applicable law, the Company may from time to time decide to issue new shares to the benefit of the members of the executive management, whereby the exact number and issue price of the new shares to be issued will be freely determined at that time at the discretion of the board of directors, acting upon the recommendation of the remuneration and nomination committee.
+The aforementioned general shareholders' meeting of 23 May 2024 also decreased the cash remuneration to which non-executive directors are entitled.